neo4j-php/neo4j-php-client/README.md

 ### Transaction functions

-Transaction functions are the **de facto** standard when using the driver.
+Transaction functions are the **de facto** standard when using the client.
 It is the most portable as it is resistant to a lot of the pitfalls when first developing with high availability solutions such as [Neo4j aura](https://neo4j.com/blog/neo4j-aura-enterprise-ga-release/) or a [cluster](https://neo4j.com/docs/operations-manual/current/clustering/).

-The driver manages transaction functions:
+The client manages transaction functions:
 - It **re-executes** the function in case of a [transient error](https://neo4j.com/docs/status-codes/current/#_classifications).
 - It **commits** the transaction on successful execution
 - It **rolls back** the transaction in case of a timeout.